antoinechalifour/memento/README.md

 <p align="center">
   <h1 align="center">Memento</h3>
-  <p align="center">Memento is a <strong>development only</strong> tool that caches HTTP calls once they have been executed</p>
+  <p align="center">Memento is a <strong>development-only</strong> tool that caches HTTP calls once they have been executed</p>
 </p>

 <div align="center"><img src="https://github.com/antoinechalifour/memento/blob/master/cover.png?raw=true" alt="Medium Zoom Demo"></div>

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).

 ## Why should one use Memento?

-When building a UI, or working on any project that rely on external services, many things can slow us down :
+When building a UI, or working on any project that rely on external services, many things can slow us down:

 - the API may not be stable at the moment
 - the API may apply harsh rate-limiting (and that's terrible if you forget the dependency array in your `React.useEffect` 😉)